gillandsiphon/gillandsiphon.github.io/content/posts/crowdsourcing-data.md

 {{< figure src="/img/word2.png" caption="One formulation of the task with correct answers revealed." >}}

+#### Models

+I evaluate GPT-3.5, GPT-4o, o1-mini, o1-preview, and Llama-405b-turbo-instruct in this experiment.

 ### Generating Clues with Models

-Each model was given the following prompt:
+Each model was given the following prompt and asked to generate a clue, and reasoning:

 ```
 You are an AI assistant specialized in generating clues for the game Codenames.
 Your task is to create a single-word clue that connects two target words while avoiding any connection to other words on the board.